Swimming pools at schools

 You must put in place arrangements for the safe use of the pool, including developing rules for safe use, installing and maintaining adequate fencing and gates, and managing the pool’s water quality.

-The relevant legislation, regulations and standards are set out in:
+The relevant legislation, regulations and standards are set out on the following websites.

 Manage school pool use

-Information about managing pool use during and outside school hours:
+Find out about safe pool use and community use, during and outside school hours.

 Build, replace or remove a school pool

-Information about how to build, replace or remove a pool, and how to pay for it:
+Find out how to build, replace or remove a pool, and how to pay for it.

-Information about pool maintenance, including how to pay for operational maintenance, capital work and damage:
+Find out about your responsibilities regarding pool maintenance, including how to pay for operational maintenance, capital work and damage.

 Last reviewed: Has this been useful?
 Give us your feedback